-Although use of the internet for planning and booking holidays is on the increase, travel agents remain extremely important in India; so, the principle objective of the sales mission is to build awareness among the top travel agents and tour operators about the many things to see and do on a holiday or business trip to Ireland and to encourage them to include the destination in their future travel programmes and brochures.
+Although use of the internet for planning and booking holidays is on the increase, travel agents remain extremely important in India; so, the principle objective of this week’s sales mission is to build awareness among the Indian travel agents and tour operators about the many things to see and do in Ireland and to encourage them to include the destination in their future travel programmes and brochures.

 With offices in Mumbai and Delhi, Tourism Ireland’s programme of promotions in India involves co-operative activity with influential intermediaries such as airlines and tour operators, to ensure Ireland features prominently in their itineraries and travel brochures; familiarisation visits for travel agents and tour operators around the island of Ireland; as well as working closely with travel and lifestyle journalists, to ensure they write or broadcast extensively about the island of Ireland.